Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 *In this section, you should explain how this project came about.
 Retain all relevant details about the project’s history and context, especially if this is a continuation of a previous project.*

 *If there are any slide decks or email threads that started before this project, you should include them as well.*
+In recent years, the launch of new Mass Rapid Transit (MRT) lines, such as the Downtown Line and the Thomson-East Coast line, has resulted in a decline in the ridership of trunk services.
+Trunk services are long bus routes that connect different neighbourhoods across Singapore.
+Relying on trunk services to get to a destination usually takes longer and is generally less predictable.
+Hence, the Land Transport Authority (LTA) wishes to streamline Singapore's public transport options and encourage commuters to use the new MRT lines, instead of continuing to rely on trunk services.

 ## Section 2: Scope